alumio-int/spryker-templates/README.md

 - In Alumio, go to "Integrations | Routes | Akeneo Synchronize Atrributes to Spryker"
 - Run the incoming configuration and the route

+### Syncing categories from Akeneo to Spryker

+- In Alumio, go to "Integrations → Routes → Akeneo Synchronize Categories to Spryker"
+- Run both the incoming and the route

+### Syncing full products from Akeneo to Spryker

+- In Alumio, go to "Integrations → Schedulers → Akeneo - Fetch complete products"
+- Set a schedule expression and enable the configuration
+- In Alumio, go to "Integrations → Schedulers → Spryker - Send complete products"
+- Set a schedule expression and enable the configuration